Support in Kanturk, Co. Cork

 What we might work on together

-• Rebuilding daily structure and manageable routines.
+• Rebuilding manageable daily structure and routines.

-• Understanding difficult thought patterns.
+• Understanding difficult thoughts and recurring patterns.

-• Small, realistic steps to reduce isolation.
+• Finding realistic ways to reduce isolation.

 How to start